 - Maintain a healthy lifestyle.
 For instance, cut down on added sugars and refined vegetable oils and be sure to eat enough vegetables, protein, and healthy fats.

 - Get the help you need from trusted professionals.
-Now is the time to tap your friends and family and network for assistance with the heavy lifting.
+Now is the time to tap your friends and family and network for assistance whether it be with renting a stairlift for better mobility, help to perform everyday activities, or planning your finances.
 No single advisor will have all the answers.
 But your team can work in concert to reduce the anxiety and uncertainty and keep you focused on what really matters.

 Please reach out to us to assess your long term plans and documents and make sure you are as secure as possible in light of your new challenges.
 Call us today for an estate planning consultation at 405-561-2737